carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ::

-      declare void @llvm.frameescape(...)
+      declare void @llvm.localescape(...)
-      declare i8* @llvm.framerecover(i8* %func, i8* %fp, i32 %idx)
+      declare i8* @llvm.localrecover(i8* %func, i8* %fp, i32 %idx)

 Overview:
 """""""""

-The '``llvm.frameescape``' intrinsic escapes offsets of a collection of static allocas, and the '``llvm.framerecover``' intrinsic applies those offsets to a live frame pointer to recover the address of the allocation.
-The offset is computed during frame layout of the caller of ``llvm.frameescape``.
+The '``llvm.localescape``' intrinsic escapes offsets of a collection of static allocas, and the '``llvm.localrecover``' intrinsic applies those offsets to a live frame pointer to recover the address of the allocation.
+The offset is computed during frame layout of the caller of ``llvm.localescape``.

 Arguments:
 """"""""""

-All arguments to '``llvm.frameescape``' must be pointers to static allocas or casts of static allocas.
-Each function can only call '``llvm.frameescape``' once, and it can only do so from the entry block.
+All arguments to '``llvm.localescape``' must be pointers to static allocas or casts of static allocas.
+Each function can only call '``llvm.localescape``' once, and it can only do so from the entry block.

-The ``func`` argument to '``llvm.framerecover``' must be a constant bitcasted pointer to a function defined in the current module.
+The ``func`` argument to '``llvm.localrecover``' must be a constant bitcasted pointer to a function defined in the current module.
 The code generator cannot determine the frame allocation offset of functions defined in other modules.

-The ``fp`` argument to '``llvm.framerecover``' must be a frame pointer of a call frame that is currently live.
+The ``fp`` argument to '``llvm.localrecover``' must be a frame pointer of a call frame that is currently live.
 The return value of '``llvm.frameaddress``' is one way to produce such a value, but most platforms also expose the frame pointer through stack unwinding mechanisms.

-The ``idx`` argument to '``llvm.framerecover``' indicates which alloca passed to '``llvm.frameescape``' to recover.
+The ``idx`` argument to '``llvm.localrecover``' indicates which alloca passed to '``llvm.localescape``' to recover.
 It is zero-indexed.

 Semantics:
 """"""""""

-These intrinsics allow a group of functions to access one stack memory allocation in an ancestor stack frame.
-The memory returned from '``llvm.frameallocate``' may be allocated prior to stack realignment, so the memory is only aligned to the ABI-required stack alignment.
-Each function may only call '``llvm.frameallocate``' one or zero times from the function entry block.
-The frame allocation intrinsic inhibits inlining, as any frame allocations in the inlined function frame are likely to be at a different offset from the one used by '``llvm.framerecover``' called with the uninlined function.
+These intrinsics allow a group of functions to share access to a set of local stack allocations of a one parent function.
+The parent function may call the '``llvm.localescape``' intrinsic once from the function entry block, and the child functions can use '``llvm.localrecover``' to access the escaped allocas.
+The '``llvm.localescape``' intrinsic blocks inlining, as inlining changes where the escaped allocas are allocated, which would break attempts to use '``llvm.localrecover``'.

 .. _int_read_register:
 .. _int_write_register: